30% off sitewide! Sale ends soon. -dsktp

 Past studies have focused on astragalus' efficacy when the heart suffers from hypoxia or anoxia-limited or absent oxygen flow.
 While these conditions can lead to heart failure or heart disease, recent studies have shown:

-We’ve already reviewed astragalus' effects on the immune system, heart and more.
-In addition to working on these bodily systems, astragalus may also have an effect on the endocrine and digestive systems through its regulation of blood sugar.
+We've already reviewed astragalus' effects on the immune system, heart, and more.
+In addition to working on these bodily systems, astragalus may also affect the endocrine and digestive systems through its regulation of blood sugar.

-When combined with a low-sugar diet, astragalus may help you to metabolize sugar and maintain healthy glucose levels.
+When combined with a low-sugar diet, astragalus may help you to metabolize sugar and maintain healthy blood sugar levels.
 In turn, this can lower cholesterol, improve digestion and otherwise improve overall health.

-While Western science has not conducted significant research on astragalus’ effect on mental and emotional stress, the extract is traditionally used for soothing nerves.
-This may be related to its anti-inflammatory effects and overall beneficial effects on the body, which influence how you experience stress.
+While Western science has not conducted significant research on astragalus' effect on mental and emotional stress, the extract is traditionally used for soothing nerves.
+This may be related to its anti-inflammatory effects and overall beneficial effects on the body, influencing how you experience stress.

 Are you interested in making astragalus root a part of your daily routine?

-You can experience astragalus benefits as a supplement in powder, liquid and capsule form.
+You can experience astragalus benefits as a supplement in astragalus root powder, liquid, and capsule form.
 Just be sure to source your supplement from a reliable provider, as not all supplements contain what they advertise.